-- showing teeth
+- Showing teeth

 Dogs show aggression out of:

-- and to show dominance.
+- And to show dominance.

 Consult a professional like a vet or a dog trainer.
 There might be some underlying cause that’s the source of the newly-established negative behavior.

 A few parting words

-Although it is difficult to know normal from abnormal behavior in dogs, we hope our list has helped you along the way.
+Although it is challenging to know normal from abnormal behavior in dogs, we hope our list has helped you along the way.

 All characteristics can become dog behavior problems if they are frequent, excessive, and annoying.